hyperloop-rails/powerstation/README.md

 # PowerStation

-[Powerstation](https://hyperloop-rails.github.io/powerstation/) is a tool to help you find performance bugs in your Rails applications, for example, API misuse, repeated query, etc.
+[Powerstation](https://hyperloop-rails.github.io/powerstation/) is a tool that finds performance bugs in Rails applications, for example, API misuse, repeated query, etc.

-### What is included:

-1. Source code for [powerstation RubyMine plugin](https://plugins.jetbrains.com/plugin/10604-powerstation), in `./powerstation/IDE_plugin`;

-2. a command line version of powerstation, where you may extend powerstation to find more anti-patterns, in `./powerstation/command_line_tool`;

-3. a simple checker that finds API misuses, which simply finds misuses by pattern matching on source code and does not require installing any dependent packages, in `./static-checker`.
+## Using the tool

+There are two ways to use Powerstation:

+- As a RubyMine plugin that you can [download from the jetbrains website](https://plugins.jetbrains.com/plugin/10604-powerstation).
+The source code is included in this repo under `powerstation/IDE_plugin`.

+- As command line tool.
+The instructions and source code are included in this repo under `powerstation/command_line_tool`.

+Both of these uses a static code checker that we have built to detect performance issues.
+The source code of the checker is in `static-checker`.

-Correspondingly, we have three branches where you can checkout each part individually, for example,
+We have prepared three branches for you if you prefer checkout each part individually, for example:
 ```
 $ git clone -b static-checker --single-branch https://github.com/hyperloop-rails/static-checker.git
 ```

-### Anti-patterns that current version of powerstation detects:
+## Bugs that we currently detect:

 1. Loop invariant queries